How people talk

-Because the meaning of words like 'fresh' and 'privacy' change subtly over time.
+The meaning of words like 'fresh' and 'privacy' change subtly over time.
 I don't mean the dictionary definition.
 I mean how people use that word and what they assume that word means.
 Just think of 'woke'.

 At Susan Bell Research we use discourse analysis to analyse spoken and written language.
 We call our technique Syllabell.

 1. Top down analysis of written material such as websites

 Discourse Analysis reveals the public discourse about a particular topic.
 For example, how are ideas about 'cyber safety' communicated to the public?

 When used in tandem with our qualitative research technique Sensemaking, we then compare this public discourse with how people themselves talk and think about this topic (i.e 'the private discourse')

 A major differences between the public and private discourse should be a red flag to any organisation.
 This flag signals that the organisation is failing to communicate to its target market, and may also have misunderstood the needs of the market.

 2. Bottom-up analysis of written information, such as